-The City of Launceston has collaborated with Bank of I.D.E.A.S to deliver three Asset Based Community Driven Effort (ABCDE) Learning Sites in the suburb of Rocherlea in 2017, Ravenswood in 2018, and Mowbray in 2019.
-From July 2020, Council is working with the Youngtown community to implement Launceston's third ABCDE Learning Site over a 12 month period.
+The City of Launceston has collaborated with Bank of I.D.E.A.S to deliver four Asset Based Community Driven Effort (ABCDE) Learning Sites in the suburb of Rocherlea in 2017, Ravenswood in 2018, Mowbray in 2019, and Youngtown in 2020.
+From July 2021, Council is working with the Kings Meadows community to implement Launceston's fifth ABCDE Learning Site over a 12 month period.

 How it works